Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/architecture/index.md

 ## How do we do Architecture?

+In order to create architecture (noun), we need to do architecture (verb).

+Doing architecture is effectively "making decisions" and ensuring that everyone is [aligned](../alignment.md) with those decisions, in order for the executing software to match the designed architecture.

 Architecture can be viewed from different perspectives.
 Ultimately, the practice of doing architecture is to collaborate with others to construct a design for how a system will solve a problem.

-There are different levels of depth that this can go into, which provides different kinds of value. _High-level_ architecture gives us an idea of the "big picture" and shows how different systems work together to achieve a larger purpose. _System_ architecture is a lower-level architecture, which conveys how any one system is design to achieve its goal (where the size of a system is subject to the size of the problem the system is intended to face).
+There are different levels of depth that this can go into, which provides different kinds of value: _High-level_ architecture gives us an idea of the "big picture" and shows how different systems work together to achieve a larger purpose. _System_ architecture is a lower-level architecture, which conveys how any one system is design to achieve its goal (where the size of a system is subject to the size of the problem the system is intended to face).

+> Some may argue that the _code_ itself can have architecture, which can be tested/enforced with tools like ArchUnit.
+> Whilst some may call this architecture, I view this as simply "code structure" which is important in its own right,
+> but I find limiting the term "architecture" to how systems are designed as a useful linguistic scoping to ensure the
+> term is not diluted to the point where "architecture" is simply a synonym for "development".
+>
+> Similarly, "enterprise architecture" is also not really architecture, in my opinion, in that it deals much less with
+> system design and more with organisational processes, broad technical strategy and, frankly, used as a fancy term for
+> people to justify their position in an organisational hierarchy.
+Many tasks done by antiquated "enterprise architects"
+> can instead be done by having technical leaders (senior engineers, principals, etc. ) collaborate with managers.

 When thinking about these levels of architecture, I tend to immediately think about [Domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD) and "Domains".
 A domain is